fukamachi/event-emitter/README.md

 Returns `T` if the event had listeners, `NIL` otherwise.

+`EMIT` function sets up a `REMOVE-LISTENER` restart.
+This restart could be used to remove current listener which might be useful if during the call to the listener some unrecoverable error was encountered or if the listener discovers its obsolescence.

 ### \[Function] (listener-count object event)

 Returns the number of listeners for a given event.